609: The Skydivers

 Thirty Seconds Over Tokyo is a 1944 film about a bombing raid into Japan during World War II.

-Hey, you guys have Death coming up to play chess with you?
+Hey, you guys have Death coming up to play a chess game with you?

 The Seventh Seal is a 1957 Ingmar Bergman film about a knight who plays chess with Death for his life.